How Do Kids Find the Perimeter of the Playground?

 We walked from corner to corner, 15 seconds

 apart.
-We paced all four sides of our huge playground, counting as we
+We paced all four sides of our huge playground,

 walked.
 We counted and collected data at each corner of the